ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 -----------------------

 An entry point which is used for file file transfer (including the upload of HTML pages) has a single transaction which calls VIRTEL module VIR0041B.
-This transaction is defined with application type 2 and startup mode 1.
+This transaction is defined with application type 2 and integration mode 1.
 The menu program specified in the entry point must be VIR0021B.
 Only authorized users (see :ref:`“Correspondent Management” <#_V457UG_correspondent_management>`) can perform transfers.